 Astrochemistry Outstanding Doctoral Dissertation Award

-The 2016 ACS Astrochemistry subdivision has been awarded to Dr. Brian Hays formerly of Emory University now at Purdue University.
-The full announcement about Dr. Hays's work is given here.
-For more information about the award and now to apply or nominate a recent Ph.D., please see the dissertation award guidelines.
+The 2016 ACS Astrochemistry Subdivision Outstanding Dissertation Award was bestowed upon Dr. Brian Hays, formerly of Emory University and now at Purdue University.
+The full announcement about Dr. Hays' work is given here.
+For more information about the award and how to apply or to nominate a recent Ph.D., please see the guidelines.

 Spring 2017 Astrochemistry Symposium

 Astrochemistry in Scientific American

 An article about Astrochemistry appeared in 2015 in the popular science magazine Scientific American.
 Check out "The Hunt for Alien Molecules" by Clara Moskowitz.